-The DDNS feature allows you to host a server (Web, FTP, Game Server, etc...) using a domain name that you have purchased (www.whateveryournameis.com) with your dynamically assigned IP address.
+The DDNS feature allows you to host a server (Web, FTP, Game Server, etc...) using a domain name that you have purchased (www.yourname.com) with your dynamically assigned IP address.
 Most broadband Internet Service Providers assign dynamic (changing) IP addresses.
 Using a DDNS service provider, your friends can enter in your domain name to connect to your server no matter what your IP address is.

-Enable Dynamic Domain Name System is a method of Dynamic DNS: keeping a domain name linked to a changing IP Address.
-Check the box to enable DDNS.
+Enable Dynamic Dynamic Domain Name System is a method of keeping a to enable DDNS.

+DNS: domain name linked to a changing IP Address.
+Check the box service provider.

-Server Select your DDNS provider from the drop-down Address: menu or enter the DDNS server address.
+Server Address: Select your DDNS provider from the drop-down menu.

-Host Name: Enter the Host Name that you registered with your DDNS service provider.
+Host Name: Enter the Host Name that you registered with your DDNS

-Username or Enter the Username or key for your DDNS Key: account.
+Username or Enter the Username or key for your DDNS account.